9 Channel Nine Court: Operations

-In addition the building also serves as the new home for the technical operations of Bell Media's all-sports radio station in Toronto TSN Radio 1050 which launched on April 13, 2011.
+In addition the building also serves as the home for the technical operations of Bell Media's all-sports radio station in Toronto CHUM which launched on April 13, 2011.

 TSN, Sportsnet, and the "parking lot"

 From 2001 until early 2008, both TSN and its main competitor Rogers Sportsnet were based at the Agincourt complex.
 Sportsnet, originally controlled by CTV before the latter's acquisition of TSN in 2000, had been based there since its launch in 1998, but did not move out immediately after TSN moved in.

 Hence, when on-air hosts, such as Darren Dreger, moved from one channel to the other, it was referred to as "crossing the parking lot" or, less commonly, "crossing the street".
 Some at Sportsnet had complained about feeling like "poor country cousins" to CTV and TSN at Agincourt.

 This peculiarity had been made light of by a couple of notable hosts on Rogers Sportsnet.
-Bob McCown, a radio host on Rogers-owned The Fan 590, had constantly commented on his show Prime Time Sports (a simulcast of his radio show on The Fan 590) that Sportsnet executives throw bottles across the street at the TSN studios.
+Bob McCown, a radio host on Rogers-owned CJCL, had constantly commented on his show Prime Time Sports (a simulcast of his radio show on The Fan 590) that Sportsnet executives throw bottles across the street at the TSN studios.
 In addition, Sportsnet Connected anchor Sean McCormick had openly stated on-air that he drives to work with his wife, Jennifer Hedger, who anchors SportsCentre on TSN.

 This arrangement ended on April 30, 2008, when Rogers Sportsnet moved broadcast operations from the Agincourt complex to a new studio in the Rogers Building, a cluster of buildings in the Mount Pleasant-Jarvis Street area of downtown Toronto.